LITIGATION SUPPORT SERVICES

 Deceptive advertising surveys provide an analysis of whether, and to what degree, consumers have been misled, and also whether the allegedly deceptive element materially influenced consumers’ purchase decisions.
 Our testifying experts create surveys that provide a measure of consumer perceptions in a quantifiable way.

 Class action surveys are used to determine the similarity or dissimilarity of potential class members in order to argue whether class certification should be granted.
-Our survey experts analyze the extent to which homogeneity or heterogeneity exists, as well as the extent of financial harm, if any, in the proposed class.
+Our survey experts analyze the extent to which homogeneity or heterogeneity exists, as well as the extent of financial harm, if any, in the proposed class, often employing conjoint analysis as the basis for the calculation of damages.

 Claim substantiation surveys are used to support claims made in advertising, point of sale materials, and other types of marketing communications.
 Our survey experts make sure that any potential advertising claims are substantiated by valid and reliable scientific survey evidence so they can withstand potential challenges.